chunkypixel/atari-dev-studio/README.md

 ### Settings
 There are a number of compiler, emulator and editor configuration options available in Atari Dev Studio which can be changed via the **Settings** (Preferences -> Settings -> Extensions -> Atari Dev Studio).

-## This is a preview
-This software is currently in preview and contains the following missing or untested features:
-* [macOS] Stella emulator is missing.
-You will be required to provide your own path to Stella for the time-being (via the **Settings**).
-* [Linux] Potential for missing packages (On Ubuntu 18.04.02 x64 I have been required to install a number)

 ### Debugging the extension
 During the development phase of the extension I've added some developer output to assist with any issues that may appear.
 To view this output, open the VS Code **Developer Tools** by selecting **Help -> Toggle Developer Tools** from the menu, and in the debugger window ensure the **Console** tab is activated.
 This information may help identify the area where the extension is failing to process as expected.